joomla/joomla-websites/README.md

 3. Give a description of the problem you encountered
 4. Provide a link if it is on a specific page, images also help explain issues for people to fix

+List on [Documentation website](https://docs.joomla.org/Joomla:The_Joomla_Websites) holds the teams as well.

 ### Websites

 Website | URL | Reporting Links | Repository